EU court blocks Poland's bid to 'frighten' judges

 Free and fair?

-Meanwhile, Poland is going ahead with presidential elections in early May despite the pandemic, in a move that favoured the incumbent, PiS-loyalist Andrzej Duda, amid health-linked campaign restrictions on candidates.
+Meanwhile, Poland is going ahead with presidential elections in early May despite the pandemic.

+The decision favoured the incumbent, PiS-loyalist Andrzej Duda, who is being pushed by PiS-run state media, while other candidates cannot campaign due to a lockdown.

-The election is to take place by correspondence votes - a first for the country.
+The election is to take place by postal vote, a first for the country, which pushed through a new law about it on Monday

 But Jourova was also "worried about free and fair elections and the quality of voting, about its legality and constitutionality", she said.